Modi says India will send manned flight into space by 2022

 He said India will become a growth engine for the world economy as the "sleeping elephant" has started to run on the back of structural economic reforms.

 He said its economy was seen as fragile before 2014 but was now attracting investment.
-India is the sixth largest economy in the world and Modi said international institutions see India as giving strength to the world economy for the next three decades.
+India is the sixth-largest economy in the world and Modi said international institutions see India as giving strength to the world economy for the next three decades.

-He said the structural reforms like a national tax replacing various national and local taxes, bankruptcy and insolvency laws, and a crackdown on corruption have helped transform the economy.
+He said the structural reforms like a national tax replacing various state and local taxes, bankruptcy and insolvency laws, and a crackdown on corruption have helped transform the economy.

+Modi became prime minister when his Hindu nationalist Bharatiya Janata Party won a resounding victory in the national elections in 2014.
+He will seek another 5-year term for his party at elections due by March-April next year.